About Prairie Rose School Division

 A Diverse Culture

 Prairie Rose is a unique blend of many different cultures.
 The Ralston School is made up of approximately 70% students who are of British descent and whose parents are members of the British Military.
-With 17 Hutterite Colonies, Prairie Rose has approximately 10% of all Colony children in the Province.
+With 18 Hutterite Colonies, Prairie Rose has approximately 10% of all Colony children in the Province.
 In addition, we also have a high concentration of students whose parents are German speaking and come from Mexico.
 In the fall of 2013, a new Alternative Outreach Mennonite School opened in Redcliff.
+In 2019, that school moved into a larger location (in Medicine Hat) and was re-named Prairie Mennonite Alternative School.
 Find out what's happening in your local school on our School News page or by following your individual school on Facebook.

 The Board continues to build cohesive partnerships with parents.
 Most school council meetings are attended by the local trustees in an effort to maintain communication lines.
 Twice a year the board also hosts a Council of School Council meeting to bring together all 18 school councils for professional learning and sharing.
 Minutes from these meeting can be found in the Documents section of the website and schools post individual school council minutes to their own websites.
 The Board also meets once per year with the Hutterite Brethern, including the Minister and German teacher.